 The recovery in the global economy, led by China, should benefit the equity markets in both countries.
 The offset, however, is that a return to economic normality will place upward pressure on both the Australian and New Zealand dollars.

 Asset class preferences

-Our cycle, value and sentiment investment decision-making process has a moderately positive medium-term view on global equities.
-Value is neutral, with the expensive U.S. offset by reasonable value in the rest of the world.
-Sentiment is also neutral as of mid-June after being strongly oversold in late March.
-We see the cycle as supportive of risk assets for the medium-term.
-The recovery from the recession in our view means a long period of low-inflationary growth supported by monetary and fiscal stimulus.
-Sentiment is no longer overbought, and supportive following the market rebound.
-Our near-term view on equities is more cautious with the risks around a second wave of infections and U.S. politics heading into the federal elections in November.
+Our cycle, value and sentiment investment decision-making process in early December 2020 has a moderately positive medium-term view on global equities.
+Value is slightly expensive, with the expensive U.S. market offset by fair value in the rest of the world.
+Sentiment is slightly overbought following the post-vaccine announcement optimism.
+The cycle is supportive of risk assets for the medium-term.
+The recovery from the recession means a long period of low-inflationary growth supported by monetary and fiscal stimulus.

 Any opinion expressed is that of Russell Investments, is not a statement of fact, is subject to change and does not constitute investment advice.

 The value of investments and the income from them can fall as well as rise and is not guaranteed.
 You may not get back the amount originally invested.

 1 The Group of Seven (G7) is an intergovernmental organisation consisting of Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.